Ross-Allen/DevilsDice/README.md

 # Devils Dice

-Devils Dice is a mini-program written as a school assignment
+Devils Dice is a mini-program game that is simular to [farkle](https://en.wikipedia.org/wiki/Farkle).
+Player goes against the so-called devil gaining points as a single die is rolled.
+Player can choose to roll or hold points.
+If a number one is rolled, the player forfeits the die and loses his/hers accumulated points.
+First one to reach the high score wins.

 ## IMPORTANT